Tips to Make Your Resume Stand Out From the Competition

 Catching the eye of the typical recruiter who is wading through scores of resumes can be quite challenging.
 Here's how to make it more likely that your resume will get noticed.

-2. Quantify your successes and the magnitude of your responsibilities.
 Numbers jump off the resume page.
 Identify the bottom line for your department.
 Is it sales volume, profit margin, donations generated, savings on expenses, expanding memberships, grants secured, or something else?
 Figure out the rough baseline level of activity before you arrived at the company and calculate the difference that you or your team has made.
-For example, you can include phrases such as "Developed PR initiative to increase number of donors by X%" or "Implemented Fiscal Plan that Reduced Expenses by 10%."
+For example, you can include phrases such as "Developed PR initiative to increase the number of donors by X%" or "Implemented Fiscal Plan that Reduced Expenses by 10%."
 Also consider incorporating numbers to show how many staff, how large a budget, or how many customers you are responsible for.

 These numbers will help demonstrate the weight of your responsibilities.